 In response to increased requests for more environmentally-friendly products, Spradling International Inc.® announces initiatives to remove flame-retardant additives and biocides from product lines within our Contract Upholstery portfolio.
 This will require a transition period as we work through current inventory and the new vinyl formulations are introduced.
-Reformulated product will be identified by adding the word NEO to the pattern description, adding a green sticker to the packaging and changing the identifying back print on the material.
-In addition, there will be notification via order acknowledgment and invoice copy.
+The reformulated product will be identified by adding the word NEO to the pattern description, adding a green sticker to the packaging and changing the identifying back print on the material.
+In addition, there will be notification via order acknowledgement and invoice copy.
 Our goal is to be transparent throughout this process, and we will communicate our progress as we proceed.

 Why are we doing this?

 Flame Retardant Additives (FR): After years of advocacy by public health groups, TB-117 was revised at the direction of California Governor Jerry Brown to allow manufacturers to phase out certain flame retardants without compromising fire safety.
 The policy was renamed TB117-2013 and became mandatory as of January 1, 2015 and is recognized by all 50 states.
 The State of California even rescinded Cal 133 as of January 22, 2019 indicating a more relaxed regulatory stance in light of the desire to eliminate FR additives.

 Furthermore, a dozen states have passed over two dozen policies banning flame retardants.
 Maine’s new law phases out all flame-retardant chemicals in residential upholstered furniture.
 Rhode Island and Maine are halting the sale of new upholstered furniture containing flame retardants, and San Francisco may follow suit.

 Several of the nation’s largest retailers have eliminated or begun phasing out furniture with chemicals known as flame retardants.
 The nation’s largest furniture retailer and manufacturer, Ashley® Furniture Industries, Inc. has announced it will be eliminating some flame-retardant chemicals.